Updated: February 16, 2024.

-These methods avoid the probate process by transferring your property directly to an adult beneficiary after your death.
-This involves naming beneficiaries on the deed/title.
-Filling out a transfer on death deed is easy, but certain items and language must be included.
+Filling out a transfer on death deed is easy and involves naming beneficiaries on the deed/title.
+However, certain items and language must be included.
 Forms are available online.

 The transfer on death deed is valid once it is signed and recorded in the public land records office in the county where the property is located.

 You can change beneficiaries for the transfer on death deed, modify, revoke, and/or replace it at any time during your lifetime.

 After your death, the beneficiary will become the new owner by filing your death certificate with the county where the property is located.

 The homestead protection law is designed to protect qualified individual property owners or their families from losing their homestead property to creditors during hard times, such as your death.

 Homestead protection laws vary significantly from state to state.
 Some states have differences between counties, like Florida, while others can vary by territory.
 There is significant variation among states in how the exemption is applied and how much is protected from creditors.

 The primary purpose of equity protection is to assure that your surviving family has both physical shelter and financial protection.
 These laws can prevent them from needing to sell the residence by allowing a portion of it to be claimed, making that portion of estate off-limits to unsecured creditors — those who make loans without requiring collateral.
 Protected properties include farms, houses, condos, co-ops, mobile homes, and burial plots.
 Any unused portion of the homestead exemption can be used for other property.